Dogru-Isim/eduroam_vuln_presentation_ctf_challenge/README.md

 ./start.sh
 ```

-Don't forget to stop the services with unless
+Don't forget to stop the services and remove the docker containers with

 ```bash
 chmod +x ./stop.sh